Updated on: 11/6/2019

-According to court documents, Echo Glen (which is operated by the Department of Social and Health Services) had other complaints against the worker and his supervisor had previously advised him that his behavior was inappropriate.
+According to court documents, Echo Glen (a facility operated by the Washington State Department of Social and Health Services) had other complaints against the worker and his supervisor had previously advised him that his behavior was inappropriate.
 Despite this history of misconduct the offender was left in sole charge overnight of the victim's dorm at Echo Glen.

 The state issued a brief statement saying that Echo Glen is a national leader in juvenile rehabilitation and officials take the allegations very seriously.